pagkly/Zed/Investopedia3/Why You Need to Know the Difference Between Gross and Net Sales.md

 ## What Gross Sales Can Tell You?

-Gross sales can be an important tool, specifically for stores that sell retail items, but it is not the final word in a company's [revenue](https://www.investopedia.com/terms/r/revenue.asp).
-Ultimately, it is a reflection of the total amount of revenue a business brings in during a certain period of time, but it does not account for all of the expenses accrued throughout [the process of generating the products](https://www.investopedia.com/ask/answers/040715/how-productivity-calculated.asp) that have been sold.
-Gross sales are not typically listed on an income statement or often listed as total revenue.
-[Net sales](https://www.investopedia.com/terms/n/netsales.asp) reflect a truer picture of a company's [top line](https://www.investopedia.com/terms/t/topline.asp).
+Gross sales can be an important tool, specifically for stores that sell retail items, but it is not the final word in a company's [[revenue]](https://www.investopedia.com/terms/r/revenue.asp).
+Ultimately, it is a reflection of the total amount of revenue a business brings in during a certain period of time, but it does not account for all of the expenses accrued throughout [[the process of generating the products]](https://www.investopedia.com/ask/answers/040715/how-productivity-calculated.asp) that have been sold.
+Gross sales are not typically listed on an income statement or often listed as total revenue. [[Net sales]](https://www.investopedia.com/terms/n/netsales.asp) reflect a truer picture of a company's [[top line]](https://www.investopedia.com/terms/t/topline.asp).

 Analysts often find it helpful to plot gross sales lines and net sales lines together on a graph to determine how each value is trending over a period of time.
 If both lines increase together, this could indicate trouble with product quality because costs are also increasing, but it may also be an indication of a higher volume of discounts.
 These figures must be watched over a moderate period of time to make an accurate determination of their significance.
 Gross sales can be used to show consumer spending habits.

 ## Example of How to Use Gross Sales

-Most companies don’t provide gross sales in their publicly filed [financial statements](https://www.investopedia.com/terms/f/financial-statements.asp).
+Most companies don’t provide gross sales in their publicly filed [[financial statements]](https://www.investopedia.com/terms/f/financial-statements.asp).
 Instead, it’s generally used as an internal number.
 For example, a company like Dollar General (NYSE: DG) or Target (NYSE: TGT) sells products to customers.

 However, they offer discounts and experience product returns.
 These companies and many others choose not to report gross sales, instead of presenting net sales on their financial statements.
 Net sales already have discounts, returns and other allowances already factored in.